shoaib1289/Alberta_Carbon_Credit_Forecaasting/README.md

 - ARIMA modeling with train/test validation
 - Forecast evaluation using RMSE and residual diagnostics

-STL results indicate a strong trend component and weak seasonality, motivating a non-seasonal SARIMA model for interpretability and robustness.
+STL results indicate a strong trend component and weak seasonality.

 ---